RagnarB83/ash-documentation/docs/_build/html/_sources/module_freq.rst.txt

 A normal mode composition factor analysis is automatically performed as well as thermochemistry based on the rigid-rotor-harmonic-oscillator (RRHO) approximation.

-Example script below demonstrates a combined geometry optimization (using geomeTRIC).
+Example script below demonstrates a combined geometry optimization (using the geomeTRIC optimizer, see :doc:`Geometry-optimization`).
 The QM code used here is ORCA but any QM, MM or QM/MM object can be used.

 .. code-block:: python